ndemou/Out-PingStats/README.md

 # Out-PingStats

-A PowerShell program to ping a host and display plenty of text and pseudo graphical statistics about the short and long-term quality of the connection
+A PowerShell program to evaluate LAN or Internet quality.
+It displays plenty of text and pseudo graphical statistics about the short and long-term quality of your connection.
+By default it performs DNS queries to many free DNS servers and aggregates the response times (RTT) in a smart way.
+This is useful to test your Internet quality.
+If you want to test your ethernet/WIFI network quality you can specify a host that responds to pings. it will present the same quality metrics but this time for the ping RTTs.

 ## For the impatient